UNSW-CEEM/nempy/docs/source/intro.rst

 markets.
 Planned features included interconnectors, FCAS markets, load dispatch and generic network constraints.
 A minimal worked example is shown below.

+**Note nempy is still in the initial stages of development and no stable version has been released yet**